amityadav/AWS-SAA-C02-Notes-2020/Course/EC2/README.md

    - The following instance types use the Intel 82599 VF interface for enhanced networking: C3, C4, D2, I2, M4 (excluding m4.16xlarge), and R3.

 [EFA](https://aws.amazon.com/hpc/efa/) - Elastic Fabric Adapter - A n/w device that you can attach to your Amazon EC2 instance to accelerate High Performance Computing (HPC) and maching learning applications.
 Elastic Fabric Adapter (EFA) is a network interface for Amazon EC2 instances that enables customers to run applications requiring high levels of inter-node communications at scale on AWS.
 Its custom-built operating system (OS) bypass hardware interface enhances the performance of inter-instance communications, which is critical to scaling these applications.
 With EFA, High Performance Computing (HPC) applications using the Message Passing Interface (MPI) and Machine Learning (ML) applications using NVIDIA Collective Communications Library (NCCL) can scale to thousands of CPUs or GPUs.
 As a result, you get the application performance of on-premises HPC clusters with the on-demand elasticity and flexibility of the AWS cloud.

+Q: What are the differences between an EFA ENI and an ENA ENI?
+---
+An ENA ENI provides traditional IP networking features necessary to support VPC networking.
+An EFA ENI provides all the functionality of an ENA ENI, plus hardware support for applications to communicate directly with the EFA ENI without involving the instance kernel (OS-bypass communication) using an extended programming interface.
+Due to the advanced capabilities of the EFA ENI, EFA ENIs can only be attached at launch or to stopped instances.

 ## Spot Inatances and Spot Fleets
 * Spot Instances save up tp 90% of the cost of on-demand inatances